-Candidates for the Degree of Doctor of Theology
+Doctor of Theology

 Applicants desiring to enroll for courses of study leading to the degree of Doctor of Theology (Th.D.) should make written application on the proper form for admission to the Graduate School, addressing correspondence to the Registrar.
 Applicants must have completed work leading to the degree of Master of Theology or equivalent theological degree including four years of seminary studies in addition to the work leading to a standard college degree.
 Application should be accompanied by transcripts of all previous college and seminary courses if the applicant has not previously been a student of Dallas Seminary.
-Transcripts, recommendations, and other credentials are reviewed by the Credits Committee which can enroll any applicant as a graduate
+Transcripts, recommendations, and other credentials are reviewed by the Credits Committee which can enroll any applicant as a graduate student.
+Applicants for the Th.D.
+Degree in Semitics and Old Testament must have a working knowledge of Hebrew and Greek, and be able to read scholarly French and German.
+Other requirements are met in course.

 Before making application for recognition as a candidate for the degree of Doctor of Theology, the applicant must complete all resident requirements leading to the degree, must have secured credit in the required courses, and must file a syllabus for his dissertation.
 After completing these requirements, application can be filed on the proper blank for admission to candidacy for the degree of Doctor of Theology.
 The applicant shall submit to an examination, either oral or written, inquiring into the Christian experience, scholarship, theology, achievement, and promise of the applicant.
 The examining committee shall consist of the Credits Committee and the professor of the department in which the degree shall be taken or someone whom he may appoint.

 Upon recommendation of the examining committee, the faculty shall consider the application and if the way be clear admit the applicant to candidacy.
 The requirements include a final oral examination which shall be given only after all other requirements for the Th.D. degree have been met including the filing of the dissertation.